-The Peepal Tree offers bicycles for health freaks, vast and tranquil stretches of land along the shore line ideal for walking, table tennis, badminton, etc. to keep even the most hyper active guests busy.
+The Peepal Tree offers bicycles for health freaks, vast and tranquil stretches of land along with the shoreline ideal for walking, table tennis, badminton, etc. to keep even the most hyperactive guests busy.

-The highlight of the tour was the Coracle ride which is in essence a round basket used by the locals to move across the water.
-At one point, along the backwaters we were able to spot more than 50/60 deer who were grazing close to the water’s edge on a part of the Bandipur Tiger Reserve.
-Apart from these there are plenty of indoor/outdoor games to choose from, books to read, plenty of bird watching opportunities and the best one is star-gazing at night.
+The highlight of the tour was the Coracle ride which is, in essence, around the basket used by the locals to move across the water.
+At one point, along with the backwaters we were able to spot more than 50/60 deer who were grazing close to the water’s edge on a part of the Bandipur Tiger Reserve.
+Apart from these, there are plenty of indoor/outdoor games to choose from, books to read, plenty of bird watching opportunities, and the best one is star-gazing at night.

-The stay at the The Peepal Tree would rank as one of the finest in recent memory.
+The stay at The Peepal Tree would rank as one of the finest in recent memory.
 In essence, The Peepal Tree Resort can be termed as ‘one size fits all’.
-It has everything for: cosy couples, honeymooners, families, senior citizens.
-Perfect for all those who wish to get away from the hurly burly urban chaos for a couple of nights of peace and tranquillity.
+It has everything for cozy couples, honeymooners, families, senior citizens.
+Perfect for all those who wish to get away from the hurly-burly urban chaos for a couple of nights of peace and tranquillity.

 We also visited The Serai, Kabini and you can read about it here.